 Overall, we think the AUKEY EP-N5 True Wireless Earbuds may be one of the best non-Apple wireless earbuds we have tested to date.
 The controls are easy to use and the sound quality was excellent.

 The total 35-hours play time (7-hours per charge with 4 recharges from a fully charges case) means you can go almost a full work week (35-hours) of use, without the need to recharge.

 We do wish the included charging cord was a little longer but that is an easy enough issue to deal with and certainly not a reason to give the AUKEY EP-N5 True Wireless Earbuds a negative mark.
 Short charging cords seem to be the norm in this product class.

 Some Apple purists on our staff feel that nothing can compare to Apple’s AirPods but if you consider that the least expensive AirPods, with the non-wireless charging case is almost three times the cost of the AUKEY EP-N5 True Wireless Earbuds, it becomes a much more difficult decision as to which one is a better value.

-The AUKEY EP-N5 True Wireless Earbuds come with the standard 24-month warranty and are available from Amazon.
+The AUKEY EP-N5 True Wireless Earbuds come with the standard 24-month warranty and are available directly from the AUKEY web site.

 We would like to thank the folks at AUKEY for providing the AUKEY EP-N5 True Wireless Earbuds for our testing and review.